-Changing in the car parks is strictly prohibited.
+Changing in the car parks is strictly prohibited (except for changing shoes).
 Please use the locker rooms provided.

 Golf Trolleys and Buggies

 Golf trolleys can be hired from the Professional shop - both electric and manual and there are six buggies for hire too.

-The use of golf buggies by visitors:- Visitors own golf buggies are not permitted.
+Visitors own golf buggies are NOT permitted.
 If you are disabled and require the use of a buggy you must have a certificate from a medical specialist and a valid insurance certificate for prior inspection by the General Manager of the Club.
 The visiting buggy user is to be aware that in areas of physical barrier a recommended route is provided and indicated.
 A copy of the Buggies on Course document will be supplied to each buggy user.
 Buggies can be hired out to non-disabled golfers, but priority will be given to those needing one for medical reasons.